ernman37/foodPicker/README.md

 -Answer prompts if you have .bash_alias or .bash_profile

--If you add alias dont forget to source the file!
+--If you add alias dont forget to source the file!

 -run new alias like "ALIAS -h'